If your Alchemy window doesn't show presets

 Press Command (⌘) + I to open the Info window for the folder.

-Click the lock at the lower right-corner of the Info window.
-You might need to expand the Sharing & Permissions pane.
+Click the lock in the bottom right-hand corner of the Info window.
+You may need to expand the Sharing & Permissions pane.

 Authenticate with your username and password if asked.

-A dialog might ask you to confirm this change.
+A dialogue might ask you to confirm this change.
 Press OK.

 Restart the computer.